 A conviction for possession of a controlled substance can result in a one year suspension of your driver’s license.
 A conviction for possessing a controlled substance with the intent to distribute, manufacture, or cultivate can result in a license suspension ranging from two to five years.
 If you have a commercial driver’s license, then a conviction for the sale, distribution, or manufacture of drugs while using a vehicle will result in the lifetime revocation of your CDL.

-A misdemeanor or felony drug conviction while you are enrolled in higher education will result in the delay or discontinuance of financial aid.
+If you are currently pursuing higher education, then a misdemeanor or felony drug conviction will impact your eligibility for financial aid.
 The first conviction will result in loss of eligibility for one year from the date of conviction.
-A second conviction will result in a two year loss of eligibility, and a third conviction will result in indefinite loss of eligibility.
+A second conviction will result in a two year loss of eligibility.
+A third conviction will result in indefinite loss of eligibility.